-The Dream Fund provides approximately thirty-five million dollars (\$35,000,000) in one-time grant funding to provide microgrants of up to \$10,000 to small businesses that participate in training and consulting programs through SB TAEP centers.
-Funding will be disbursed through a third-party administrator selected by CalOSBA.
-The intent of this solicitation is to select SB TAEP centers to implement training and consulting programs for California pre-venture entrepreneurs and individuals looking to start a business, making them eligible for a Dream Fund grant.
+The Dream Fund provides approximately thirty-five million dollars (\$35,000,000) in one-time grant funding to administer a Request for Proposal (RFP) for eligible grantmaking entities defined as small business technical assistance centers (Centers) approved through the SB TAEP Program.
+The intent of the funding is to assist and support California pre-venture entrepreneurs and individuals looking to start a business.